Patricia-Bandeira/Snake/README.md

 # Snake
 __*The snake game*__

-código snake que "come" os commits
+Código snake que "come" os commits

 [Click here](https://raw.githubusercontent.com/Patricia-Bandeira/Snake/main/github-contribution-grid-snake.svg) to see it walking!
 The oficial snake is in my profile´s homepage.